uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/common_interface/error_handling.rst

      - Reports failure to allocate storage.
      - No

-Precondition and invariant errors that are represented by ``onedal::logic_error`` are divided into subgroups: invalid argument, domain error, out of range error, unimplemented method or algorithm, unavailable device or data.
+All precondition and invariant errors represented by ``onedal::logic_error`` shall be divided into the following groups:

+- invalid argument errors
+- domain errors
+- out of range errors
+- errors with an unimplemented method or algorithm
+- unavailable device or data

 ::